 Is it normal for an adult cat to lose teeth?

 It is not normal for an adult cat to lose teeth.
-The most common causes of tooth loss in the adult cat is gum disease followed by trauma.
+The most common cause of tooth loss in the adult cat is gum disease followed by trauma.

 Gum (periodontal) disease is the leading cause of tooth loss in adult cats and should be on the radar of all cat owners and veterinarians.
 The disease starts when plaque hardens and forms tartar (calculus).
 Tartar collects under the gum line and forms pockets.
 Bacteria and inflammation in the affected area cause destruction of the surrounding tissue eventually leading to tooth loss.
 Between 50-90% of cats over the age of four have gum disease which is a staggering figure.